smxi/inxi/README.txt

-Whether we ever make any progress on this is a totally open question, but I was sufficiently impressed switching from xiin python script to creating two small perl functions to do the primary /sys debugging actions that Perl for inxi struck me as an increasingly interessting idea.
+Whether we ever make any progress on this is a totally open question, but I was sufficiently impressed switching from xiin python script to creating two small perl functions to do the primary /sys debugging actions that Perl for inxi struck me as an increasingly interesting idea.
 Plus, Perl was so comically, absurdly, fast, that I could not ignore it.